venkataravuri/247.ai-assignment/README.md

 ## Conversation History
 Agent: Welcome to {Company}'s customer support service.
 Kindly state your problem?
 Caller: I have bought a new mobile phone at {company} store and also bought new 5G SIM card other day.
-But it is not activiated till now.
+But it is not activated till now.
-Agent: Sorry for inconvinience, our records show that address on form and driving license address is not matching.
+Agent: Sorry for inconvenience, our records show that address on form and driving license address is not matching.

 ## Additional Context